lucky6qi/github_copilot_wide_research/README.md

    - In experimental environments, set `/approve` to `Full Access` so Codex doesn’t pause for frequent confirmations.

 2. **Optional MCP servers**
-   - Install optional servers to expand Codex’s abilities.
-If you need intensive web research, [Tavily](https://www.tavily.com/) greatly speeds things up, though it is a paid service.
+   - You can run the commands below to install optional MCP servers.
+They are not required—skip them if installation fails—but they expand Codex’s abilities.
+For intensive web research, [Tavily](https://www.tavily.com/) greatly speeds things up, though it is a paid service.
      ```bash
       codex mcp add playwright -- npx @playwright/mcp@latest
       codex mcp add chrome-devtools -- npx chrome-devtools-mcp@latest